perdian/macosappbundler-maven-plugin/README.md

     $ git clone https://github.com/perdian/macosappbundler-maven-plugin.git
     $ mvn clean install

-I am aware that my understanding of Objective C is very basic - I'm a Java developer by heart and going back to using and pointers and (somehow) manual memory management feels pretty strange.
+I am aware that my understanding of Objective C is very basic - I'm a Java developer by heart and going back to using pointers and (somewhat) manual memory management feels pretty strange.
 So a lot of what's in the code is highly cargo culted from tutorials and answers on Stackoverflow, but hey: It works!

 # Motivation and credits